-This pancake recipe has become our weekend tradition and the entire family just gobbles it up.
+This vegan blueberry pancake recipe has become our weekend tradition and the entire family just gobbles it up.
 I'm making a double batch this weekend for my always hungry party of five and serving them up with hash browns from the air fryer!

 These blueberry pancakes are seriously fluffy and have the perfect texture.
 You would never know they are vegan, gluten-free, nut-free and refined sugar-free.
 They are naturally sweetened by a little maple syrup and then flavored with a touch of vanilla and cinnamon.
 The juicy blueberries are studded throughout and are just so warm and satisfying in every bite.

 I love to top my pancake stack with vegan butter and maple syrup.
-You could also top with homemade coconut whipped cream, any nut butter or seed butter, chia jam, any fresh berries or sliced bananas.
+You could also top with homemade coconut whipped cream, any nut butter or seed butter, raspberry chia jam, any fresh berries or sliced bananas.